Technology-for-the-Poorest-Billion/2024-OVSI/proposal/management.md

 **Potential Pitfalls**
 - Prototype of solution is not achievable within timeframe.
-- Difficultly sourcing appropriate sensors or resources.
+- Difficulty sourcing appropriate sensors or resources.

 **How to overcome**
-- If prototype not achievable then have CAD model and rigorous optioneering document to give insight into the best apporach to the problem.
+- If prototype not achievable then have CAD model and rigorous optioneering document to give insight into the best approach to the problem.
-- If physcial resources delayed, make CAD model and prepare manufacture plan to streamline process when they do arrive.
+- If physical resources delayed, make CAD model and prepare manufacture plan to streamline process when they do arrive.
 - We have many avenues for getting resources, both online or through Ben Moore who has funding for the project.